loganmarchione/loganmarchione.com/content/posts/2016/04/openwrt-upgrade-process/index.md

 ## Backup

 I would highly recommend you make a backup of any necessary configuration files.
-Also, it's important to test your backups before you need them! :)
+Also, it's important to test your backups before you need them! :upside_down_face:

 ## Preservation